 Palliative Mesothelioma Treatments

-Minor Surgery: Minor surgeries can be used to reduce the size of tumors and ease symptoms.
-These surgeries won’t help patients live longer, though.
+Surgeries: Minor surgeries can reduce the size of tumors and relieve symptoms.

 Exercise